esper-io/dev-docs/docs/home/console.md

 2.  **Default App Permission** \
     Default app permissions determines enforcement of the runtime-permission rule across all the apps on a device (e.g. Gallery, Camera).

-    - **Allow automatically**: This rule will grant all the permissions any app requests without showing a prompt to the user.
+    - **Allow Automatically**: This rule will grant all the permissions any app requests without showing a prompt to the user.

-    - **Ask user**: This keeps the default behavior intact with regards to permission management.
+    - **Ask User**: This keeps the default behavior intact with regards to permission management.
 All apps on the device will show a prompt to the user to request permission.
 For example, by choosing this option then every app will ask the user each time before accessing a device module with a message such as “Allow app X to access Gallery?
 Allow/Deny”

-    - **Deny automatically**: This rule will deny any permission request from any app on the device.<br/>
+    - **Deny Automatically**: This rule will deny any permission request from any app on the device.<br/>

 3.  **System Updates** \
     The System updates option allows you to enforce a system update policy on the device when a system update/OTA update is available.

-    - **Update automatically**: Enforcing this rule will install any OTA update automatically and reboot the device without requesting the user.
+    - **Update Automatically**: Enforcing this rule will install any OTA update automatically and reboot the device without requesting the user.

-    - **Postpone installation**: This option postpones installation of an OTA update for 30 days.
+    - **Postpone Installation**: This option postpones installation of an OTA update for 30 days.

-    - **Windowed installation**: This option allows you to define a time window during a full day period inside which the OTA update will be installed.
+    - **Windowed Installation**: This option allows you to define a time window during a full day period inside which the OTA update will be installed.

      <br/>